hungnm11/hungnm11/README.md

 ### API Documentation:
 - [https://server-node-typescript.vercel.app/docs](https://server-node-typescript.vercel.app/docs)

+ Note: Due to Vercel’s server limitations on free accounts, certain features such as Redis, clustering, and load balancing cannot be applied…

 How to Use the Demo

 	1. Browse the Price Table: View detailed product information in the price table.